Rolls-Royce warns profits could fall further this year

 "We're clear about how to address the short-term challenges and we're taking decisive action that will make us a stronger company and return us to profitable growth," he said.

-The company is already in the throes of a rationalisation programme to improve profitability in its aerospace division, which accounted for almost half of 2014 revenues and has benefited from soaring demand for more fuel-efficient engines for passenger jets but has lagged market leader General Electric on profit margins.
+The company is already in the throes of a rationalization program to improve profitability in its aerospace division, which accounted for almost half of 2014 revenues and has benefited from soaring demand for more fuel-efficient engines for passenger jets but has lagged market leader General Electric on profit margins.

 (Editing by Susan Thomas and Greg Mahlich)